spartrekus/Unimark/README.md

 # Unimark

+## Introduction
 Universal Markup language for FreeBSD and Linux Operating Systems, and maybe more.

+## Origin
+* Unimark is just about freedom !!
+* Unimark was born to give full freedom to writers, programmers, students, and users.
+* Unimark will deliver you of bloated systems !!

+## Description
 Unimark can be compiled on any platforms having a GNU GCC compiler.
 Unimark can give you freedom using HTML, TeX, LaTeX,... since it is tiny and it has few simple basic, universal, functionalities.

 Unimark can be easily customized to work on more output styles, not only TeX, but others i.e. html...